AndreaCrotti/paint/README.md

 - clearing an existing image is the same as creating a new one withe the same dimensions
 - every operation is idempotent, so running it more than once on the same image doesn't change that image

-There are many different generators composed together to accomplish that, a particuarly interesting is `gen-image`, which allows to generate random images, which however still satisfy the general properties of the system (rectangular matrix and containing colours represented as keywords).
+There are many different generators composed together to accomplish that, a particularly interesting is `gen-image`, which allows to generate random images, which however still satisfy the general properties of the system (rectangular matrix and containing colours represented as keywords).